zheng0xd/JATIC-internal-docs/docs/program-info/documented-need.md

 # Documented Need

-The requirements and documented need for the JATIC program come from the following sources:
+The requirements and documented need for our program come from the following sources:

 1. *Responsible AI Strategy and Implementation Pathway*, issued by Deputy Secretary of Defense Kathleen Hicks in June 2022
 1. *The National Artificial Intelligence Test & Evaluation Infrastructure Capability*, issued by CDAO in August 2023